Volunteer in India

 In both Nepal and India, during the two main annual Hindu festivals of Dussehra and Diwali the school programme is interrupted by around two weeks of holidays.
 Dussehra is a moveable feast, taking place some time between the end of September and early October and Diwali, the festival of lights, follows 21 days later.
 Therefore, at this time of year, preference is given to volunteers who can commit themselves to three months.
 The weather is usually wonderful in these autumn months, so the holidays provide a great opportunity to trek or travel, or to wander around and observe the many religious activities taking place.

 The indigenous tribal people of Sikkim are called Lepcha, and Lepcha kings used to rule Sikkim when it was an independent kingdom.
-However, the Lepchas are now outnumbered by Tibetans and Nepalis, and it was discontent from this immigrant population that led to the Indian government to incorporate Sikkim as India’s 22nd state in 1975.
+However, the Lepchas are now outnumbered by Tibetans and Nepalis, and it was discontent from this immigrant population that resulted in the Indian government incorporating Sikkim as India’s 22nd state in 1975.

-The formation of the Gorkha Mukti Morcha (GMM) party in 2009 revived a long standing demand for a separate state of Gorkhaland Although their campaign, which involved strikes, and occasional outbreaks of violence, has secured a degree of autonomy, a separate state has not been achieved and many regard the present arrangement as only a temporary measure.
+The formation of the Gorkha Mukti Morcha (GMM) party in 2009 revived a long standing demand for a separate state of Gorkhaland for the Nepali-speaking regions of West Bengal.
+Although their campaign, which involved strikes and occasional outbreaks of violence, has secured a degree of autonomy, a separate state has not been achieved and many regard the present arrangement as only a temporary measure.
+The unrest flares up from time to time.

 Kalimpong (4,100 feet) and Darjeeling (7,000 feet) are situated on a sliver of the Indian state of West Bengal that reaches up to the Sikkimese border from the Gangetic plain.
 This mountainous piece of India is now called the ‘Gorkha hill area’ because it is Nepali speaking, and has some powers of self-government.
 The famous little Himalayan steam trains run from the plains all the way up to Darjeeling via a series of loops.